 What is the Difference between Substance Abuse and Addiction

-Substance abuse is the repeated use of a toxic substance (drugs or alcohol) that is harmful to the abuser along with their friends and relatives.
+Substance abuse is the repeated use of a toxic substance (drugs or alcohol) that is harmful to the abuser along with their friends and relatives in Tampa, FL.
 The frequency and amount are what determines the danger level and what quantified it as abuse, also the potency of the drug itself.

 Addiction is a disease in the brain that causes compulsive and obsessive drug or alcohol consumption (or both).
 Substance abuse addiction is chronic, and gets worse over time, meaning that it is progressive.

 Why Seek Help at a Substance Abuse Treatment Facility?

 Many people in Tampa, FL addicted to drugs or alcohol will attempt to stop on their own, and typically they are successful for a short duration of time.
 What generally happens with these people is that they relapse and return to abusing substances.